cgranell/tfm-ideas/README.md

 *Hyphothesis*: Impact of EM GEOTEC is uniformently distributed over geographical areas/countries.

 *Summary*: The idea is to design and generate a piece of visualisation in order to explore the spatial relationships, impacts, and coverage of past internacional students of the EM GEOTEC.
 Not only will we focus on the home countries of the students, but most importantly, on where they are now, to spatially and temporally explore their professional/academic career paths after graduation.
 The generated tool may definitively become an institutional  tool to regularly assess and verify the impact of the EM GEOTEC as future students  graduate.

+This project is part of a larger project called **Atlas of UJI: 10 key  visualisations to explain the impact of UJI**

 *Related work*: [MIT-World](http://senseable.mit.edu/mit-world)